 Like how others keep themselves busy with cooking, gardening, crafting, and getting fit, watching Kdramas kept the nagging thoughts in my head at bay.
 More than anything else, this quarantine made me realize how important it is to constantly check our mental health – and of our family members and friends too.
 With higher screen times these days, it’s easy for us to be devoured by media and fake news; which in turn could trigger the underlying battles that we have kept to ourselves.
 We have to learn to be selective with our battles – and the things that we feed our minds.

-And I look forward for the day when all of this is over – when borders are opened, when flights are already allowed, when I get to meet and hug my friends once again, and when I can travel to destinations that I only get to see in Kdramas right now.
+And I look forward to the day when all of this is over – when borders are opened, when flights are already allowed, when I get to meet and hug my friends once again, and when I can travel to destinations that I only get to see in Kdramas right now.
 I hope to get there soon.
-For the meantime, let’s keep fighting.
+In the meantime, let’s keep fighting.
 Aja!

 This story is an entry to ComCo Southeast Asia’s “Write to Ignite Blogging Project”.
 The initiative is a response to the need of our times, as every story comes a long way during this period of crisis.
 Igniting and championing the human spirit, “Write to Ignite Blog Project” aims to pull and collate powerful stories from the Philippine blogging communities to inspire the nation to rise and move forward amidst the difficult situation.
 This project is made possible by ComCo Southeast Asia, co-presented by Eastern Communications and sponsored by Electrolux, Jobstreet and Teleperformance.